viswanathgs/SICP/README.md

 Note:

   1. Section 2.2.4 (the picture language exercise; ex-2.44-to-ex-2.52-a-picture-language.rkt)
-     is written in Racket (formerly PLT Scheme).
+     is written in _Racket_ (formerly PLT Scheme).
 It requires sicp.plt package from http://planet.racket-lang.org/ for the primitive operations of the picture language.
      Run the programs in DrRacket for the images to display correctly.

-  2. All other programs are written using MIT/GNU Scheme 9.1.1.
+  2. All other programs are written using _MIT/GNU Scheme 9.1.1._

 SICP is a classic, must-read book for every passionate programmer.
 Some interesting reads about SICP:

-  Peter Norvig, Director of Research at Google, reasons out the split between those who love and those who hate SICP - http://www.amazon.com/review/R403HR4VL71K8.
+  _Peter Norvig_, Director of Research at Google, reasons out the split between those who love and those who hate SICP - http://www.amazon.com/review/R403HR4VL71K8.

-  Joel Spolsky explains the importance of understanding SICP and the repercussions of JavaSchools on the quality of programmers - http://www.joelonsoftware.com/articles/ThePerilsofJavaSchools.html.
+  _Joel Spolsky_ explains the importance of understanding SICP and the repercussions of JavaSchools on the quality of programmers - http://www.joelonsoftware.com/articles/ThePerilsofJavaSchools.html.